 Going for short runs like only running 2km a day is more sustainable and better for your body.
 Going for extended runs or training too hard for long periods can put a serious strain on your muscles and immune system.
 Business Insider reported the pushing your body to its limits can decrease your ability to fight illnesses like colds and the flu.
 Adversely, short exercise can reduce your chances of becoming ill and also decrease the severity of sickness.

-Ultimately, running just 2km is better for you in the long run.
+Ultimately, just running 2km a day is better for you in the long run.
 There’s no need to push your body to the edge when exercising.
 Short, intense workouts are more effective.
 They can help you lose weight, maintain a healthy level of physical activity, and even add years to your life.
 While there’s nothing wrong with going for an extended run now and then.
 Getting into the habit of taking short 2km runs may be the best option for you, especially if you’re just getting started with running.

 So, is a 2km Run Worth It – or Worthless?